 The GIST’s Guide to Fantasy Hockey

 Just Google the word “fantasy” and it’ll land you right in the thick of podcasts, YouTube videos, articles and draft predictions for the four major sports leagues (that’s the NHL, MLB, NBA and NFL).
 This fantasy stuff is a BFD!
-In fact, we also have a guide to fantasy football you can check out..
+In fact, we also have a guide to fantasy football you can check out.
+But back to hockey…

-WTF is Fantasy Hockey?
+WTF is fantasy hockey?

-Fantasy hockey is one part real, one part fake and ten parts a whole lotta fun.
+Fantasy hockey is one part real, one part fake and 100% a whole lot of fun.
 Your mission, should you choose to accept it, is to pick a team of players that is better than any other team in your fantasy league.
 The players are real, the points they score are real, but the combination of players together is what makes it fantasy.
 You have the opportunity to create a dream team (or the dreamiest looking team, depending on your draft strategy *swoon*) made up of your favourite players and, ideally, the players you think will do the best this season.

 Okay I’m in.
 How do I play?